scodec/scodec.github.io/guide/Combined+Pages.md

 A `GenCodec` represents the pairing of an `Encoder` and a `Decoder`, with potentially different types.
 Each of the combinators from `Encoder` and `Decoder` are overridden such that they return `GenCodec`s that "remember" the behavior of the non-transformed type.
 For instance, the `map` operation on a `GenCodec` changes the decoding behavior while remembering the encoding behavior.

 Hence, `GenCodec` has two type parameters -- the first is the encoding type and the second is the decoding type.
-Any time that the two types are equal, the `fuse` can be used to convert the `GenCodec[A, A]` to a `Codec[A]`.
+Any time that the two types are equal, the `fuse` method can be used to convert the `GenCodec[A, A]` to a `Codec[A]`.

 `GenCodec` is useful because it allows *incremental* transforms to be applied to a codec.
 Further, it plays an important role in the categorical view of codecs, which is discussed later.
 Still, direct usage of `GenCodec` is rare.